openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

  - The encapsulation algorithm of an ECDH KEM, namely X25519-KEM or X448-KEM, is invoked to create an ECDH ciphertext together with an ECDH symmetric key share.

- - A Key-Encryption-Key (KEK) is computed as the output of a key combiner that receives as input both of the above created symmetric key shares and the protocol binding information.
+ - A Key-Encryption-Key (KEK) is computed as the output of a key combiner that receives as input both of the above created symmetric key shares, the ECDH ciphertext, the ECDH public key, and the protocol binding information.

  - The session key for content encryption is then wrapped as described in {{RFC3394}} using AES-256 as algorithm and the KEK as key.